Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 - effect the creation or alteration of a financial instrument or of an electronic transfer of funds;

-This crime is a Class 6 felony (one to five years imprisonment) if any of these actions cause damage to another person’s property valued at $1,000 or more.
+This crime is a Class 6 felony (one to five years imprisonment) if any of these actions cause damage to another person’s property valued at $1,000 or more or if you install, or cause to be installed, software described above on five computers or more.
+It is also a Class 6 felony if any such actions target the government or utility company computers or networks.

 What if I get e-mail from a person or business I don’t know?